 “We predict that changing environmental conditions will continue to affect the marine food web structure—and potentially the productivity of the northeastern Bering Sea shelf ecosystem,” said Robert Foy, Director, Alaska Fisheries Science Center.
 “This is going to be a critical year to survey this region.”

-Beginning in April and continuing through September, NOAA scientists will conduct vessel surveys in the Bering Sea.
+Beginning in April and continuing through September, NOAA scientists will vessel surveys in the Bering Sea.
 Four of these are annual surveys that have been conducted for several decades, providing a good basis of data so scientists can detect trends and changes in the ecosystem.
 Another survey, the northeastern Bering Sea bottom trawl survey, has been fully conducted just two times in the past decade.
 In 2018, researchers completed a partial survey of the area.
-This year scientists intend to conduct a full survey to further establish a baseline of data for longer-term monitoring of changes that are taking place.
+In 2019 scientists conducted a full survey to further establish a baseline of data for longer-term monitoring of changes that are taking place.

 The Important Role of Sea Ice and the Cold Pool in the Bering Sea Ecosystem

 Sea-ice extent is the primary determinant of the cold pool, which structures the southeastern Bering Sea ecosystem.
 The cold pool is approximately a 30-m layer of cold bottom water that is 2°C or less and occurs near the seafloor.
 It results from melting sea ice in the winter and spring.
 It often covers a large area from close to shore out to the deep ocean, creating a barrier for commercially important fish species like Pacific cod and pollock that prefer warmer waters.
 As a result, they are usually restricted in their movements and confined to the southeastern Bering Sea and outer shelf (water deeper than 100 meters).